 June 22, 1934: "A 40-foot lookout tower is now being erected on Deer butte, by a CCC crew from Odell lake."
 (The Bend Bulletin)

 July 9, 1934: "Fred Zumbrunn, Deer Butte lookout man, moved into his new lookout tower Thursday.
 This tower was completed Wednesday afternoon by the carpentry crew under the direction of Claude Post, carpentry foreman."
 (Odell Lake CCC Camp newspaper)

-June 1936: Hazard sticks, balanced scales and wind recording instruments were installed.
+June 1936: Hazard sticks, balanced scales and wind recording instruments installed.

 August 18, 1936: Panorama photos were taken.

-May 10, 1941: A news story indicated the lookout was under the control of the Klamath FPA.
+May 10, 1941: A news story indicated the lookout under the control of the Klamath FPA.

 July 1942: "Jimmie Sterns of LaPine, is on Deer Butte but will leave July 15th for the Army Air Corps."
 (Herald and News)

 The NGS Data Sheet